Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/Tools/Readme.md

 UsageQuota        | Maximum quota per student UsageMode         | Type of usage expected for the lab.
 Either "Restricted" - only those who are registered in the lab, or "Open" anyone.
 SharedPassword    | Boolean value on whether the lab should use a shared password.
 "True" means the lab uses a single shared password for the student's virtual machines, "False" means the students will be prompted to change their password on first login.
 Size              | The Virtual Machine size to use for the Lab.
-The options are:  Basic, MediumGPUVisualization, Performance, SmallGPUCompute, SmallGPUVisualization, Standard, Virtualization, Large
+The options are:  Basic, MediumGPUVisualization, Performance, SmallGPUCompute, SmallGPUVisualization, Standard, Virtualization, Large .
+Please see details below on how these map to the Azure Portal.
 Title             | The title for the lab.
 Descr             | The description for the lab.
 UserName          | The default user name